fargolo/SymbolicInference.jl/README.md

 Since each pair of states is mapped into a binary value ('close enough',1, or 'not close enough',0), making probabilistic inference with symbolic methods is straightforward.

-The procedure in `double_inference_weighted()` iterates over [recurrence matrices](https://juliadynamics.github.io/DynamicalSystemsDocs.jl/recurrenceanalysis/stable/) diagonals and checks whether the size of the longest consecutive sequence is unexpectedly large.
+The procedure in `double_inference_weighted()` iterates over [recurrence matrices](https://juliadynamics.github.io/DynamicalSystemsDocs.jl/recurrenceanalysis/stable/) diagonals and checks for repeated motives.
+Specifically, whether the size of the longest consecutive sequence in each off-diagonal is unexpectedly large.
+This may hint at underlying patterns, such as autocorrelations and periodic components.

+An in depth exploration of these procedures will be published soon.

 ## Graphs

+## Genomics